n7l/thoth/README.md

 ```sh
 uv run python thoth.py query "select url from tab where url like '%youtube.com/watch%' order by random() limit 3"
 ```

+## TODO

+- Treat youtube links with different time stamps as the same url?
+- Add a mechanism for "removing" tabs or a weight algorithm that discounts tabs that have been removed from later versions of the same group (meaning with the same name)